 The Speaker may create additional special committees by filing a notice of the creation of the special committee with the Clerk.
-The notice creating an additional special committee shall specify the subject matter of the special committee and the number of members to be appointed.
+The notice or House resolution creating an additional special committee shall specify the subject matter of the special committee and the number of majority and minority caucus members to be appointed.
 Any committee created by a House resolution shall be deemed a special committee, unless otherwise provided, for purposes of these Rules.
-Such a resolution must be approved by a majority of those elected and may include the number of majority and minority caucus members to be appointed.

-- (b) The Speaker shall determine the number of majority and minority caucus members to be appointed to special committees in accordance with Rule 10(b).
+(b) The Speaker shall determine the number of majority and minority caucus members to be appointed to special committees in accordance with Rule 10(b).
 The Speaker, at his or her discretion, shall appoint a Chairperson or Co-Chairpersons.
 The Speaker may appoint any member as a Chairperson or Co-Chairperson of a special committee, subject to Rule 10(b).
 If the Chairperson or Co-Chairperson is a member of the majority or minority leadership or the Chairperson or Minority Spokesperson of a standing committee, the member shall receive no additional stipend or compensation for serving as Chairperson or Co-Chairperson of the special committee.
-For purposes of Section 1 of the General Assembly Compensation Act (25 ILCS 115/1), (i) a special committee under these rules is considered a "select committee" and (ii) one Co-Chairperson of a special committee shall be considered "Chairman" and the other shall be considered "Minority Spokesman" unless both Co-Chairpersons are members of the majority caucus.
+For purposes of Section 1 of the General Assembly Compensation Act (25 ILCS

+- 115/1), (i) a special committee under these rules is considered a "select committee" and (ii) one Co-Chairperson of a special committee shall be considered "Chairman" and the other shall be considered "Minority Spokesman" unless both Co-Chairpersons are members of the majority caucus.
 The appointed members of special committees shall be designated by the Speaker and the Minority Leader in a like manner as provided in Rule 12 with respect to standing committees.
 If the special committee has Co-Chairpersons from different political parties, the special committee shall not have a Minority Spokesperson.
 In that case, the Minority Leader shall appoint the minority caucus members to the special committee, except the Co-Chairperson from the minority caucus who shall be appointed by the Speaker.
 The Speaker may establish a reporting date during the term for each special committee by filing a notice of the reporting date with the Clerk.
 Unless an earlier date is specified by the notice, special committees expire at the end of the term. - (c) Special committees are empowered to conduct business when a majority of the total number of committee members has been appointed. - (d) This Rule may be suspended only by the affirmative vote of 71 members elected.
-(House Rule 14) - 14.
-Subcommittees. - (a) The Chairperson of a standing committee, a special committee, or a committee created under Article X may create a subcommittee by filing a notice with the Clerk and the committee clerk.
-The number of majority caucus and minority caucus members to be appointed to a subcommittee shall be determined by the Committee Chairperson, and filed with the Clerk and the committee clerk.
-The notice creating a subcommittee shall specify the subject matter of the subcommittee and the number of members to be appointed, and may specify a reporting date during the term.
-In the case of standing or special committees with Co-Chairpersons from different political parties, the creation of subcommittees and the number of majority caucus and minority caucus members to be appointed to the subcommittee shall be determined by the Co-Chairperson from the majority caucus.
-Members of subcommittees must be members of the parent committee, and shall be appointed in the manner determined by the committee Chairperson, or in the case of standing or special committees with Co-Chairpersons from different political parties, by the Co-Chairperson from the majority caucus.
-Subcommittees shall not create subcommittees.
+(Source: H.R.
+46, 100th G.A.)